oelizondo/learn-git/readme.md

 ![Init](https://raw.githubusercontent.com/oelizondo/learn-git/master/git_merge.png)

 Now, repeating the *ls* command will show us our *index.html* file.
 Pretty cool, huh?

 **Good practice**
 It's good practice to first verify that the external branch (in this case feature/website) works correctly.
-Maybe right now it's not obvious, but in a Rails application for example, we should make sure all our tests are passing before merging an important feature into dev, and more importantly, master.
+Maybe right now it's not obvious, but in a Rails application, for example, we should make sure all our tests are passing before merging an important feature into dev, and more importantly, master.

 ###Git log